elastest/elastest-torm/docs/index.md

 ### Start and stop ElasTest TORM
 - `cd elastest-torm`
 - `docker-compose -p elastest up `
-- To stop ElasTest TORM press `Ctrl+C` in the shell
+- To stop ElasTest TORM preferably run: `docker-compose -p elastest down `, otherwise press `Ctrl+C` in the shell

 >**Note:** To run the latest version of ElasTest TORM you need to execute the command `docker image pull elastest/elastest-torm`, before running the docker-compose command.